-Zn(NO3)2 is an inorganic chemical compound with a chemical name Zinc nitrate.
-It is also called Zinc dinitrate or Celloxan or Zinc Nitrate Hexahydrate.
-It is widely used as a catalyst to manufacture in medicine, dyes, and various other chemicals.
+Zn(NO3)2 is an inorganic chemical compound with the chemical name Zinc nitrate.
+It is also called zinc dinitrate or celloxan or zinc nitrate Hexahydrate.
+It is widely used as a catalyst in the manufacture of medicine, dyes, and various other chemicals.

 Celloxan is a white to colourless, crystalline solid which is highly deliquescent.
+It exists as hexahydrate i.e, Zn(NO3)2•6H2O.
 It is soluble in alcohol as well as water.
-It is a non-combustible compound but has the power to accelerate burning of other combustible compounds.
+It is a non-combustible compound but has the power to accelerate the burning of other combustible compounds.
 Toxic oxides of nitrogen are liberated when heated.

 Properties of Zinc nitrate – Zn(NO3)2

 |Molecular weight of Zn(NO3)2||189.36 g/mol (anhydrous)|